We have made every effort to make the Places of Pride website accessible and easy to use for everyone, including people with disability.

 - Hold down the CTRL key (Microsoft Windows) or the ‘Apple’ key (Mac OS X) on your keyboard

-- Use the + or – key, or scroll with your mouse wheel to make text bigger or smaller
+- Use the + or – key to make text bigger or smaller

 - Keep repeating step 2 until the text is at a suitable size

 If you have any difficulties using this website, please contact us by email: email@example.com